near/core-contracts/staking-pool/README.md

 - The contract can't lose or lock tokens of users.
 - If a user deposited X, the user should be able to withdraw at least X.
 - If a user successfully staked X, the user can unstake at least X.
-- The contract should lock unstaked funds for longer than 4 epochs.
+- The contract should not lock unstaked funds for longer than 4 epochs after unstake action.

 It also has inner invariants: